 Plant growth has slowed down since winter has come.
 We have been doing mostly housekeeping and thinking of other little projects for the winter.
 So far we have set up some LED panels that have blue and red lights and plan on making sprouts in mason jars.

-Come on down and visit, volunteer or take a look
+Want to drop by and see how it's progressing?
+Come on down and visit, volunteer or take a look.